chasedehan/chasedehan/README.md

 # Hi, I'm Chase.

-I'm currently a Data Scientist and Economist at Step Mobile, where we are building banking for the next generation.
+I currently lead Data Science and Machine Learning at Step Mobile, where we are building banking for the next generation.

 <br><br>
 ## Previously I: